zendesk/samson/plugins/kubernetes/README.md

 ### Migrations

-Add a role with only a `Pod`, the annotation `samson/prerequisite: true`, and command to run a migrations.
+Add a role with only a `Pod`, `metadata.annotations.samson/prerequisite: true`, and command to run a migrations.
 It will be executed before the rest is deployed.

 ### StatefulSet